teramako/Jagabata.psm/docs/en-US/cmdlets/Update-AnsibleApplication.md

 ```

 ### -Id
-Application ID to be updated.
+Application ID or it's resource to be update.

 ```yaml
 Type: UInt64